-A piece of Greek mythology that has stuck with me is the story of the Sirens.
-In The Odyssey, the famous warrior Odysseus is making his way home from war when his ship must pass by the Sirens, half-women, half-birds who sing a song that is achingly beautiful, and until then, had led to the death of all who heard it.
+A story from Greek mythology that has stuck with me is that of the Sirens.
+The famous warrior Odysseus is making his way home from war when his ship must pass by the Sirens: half-women, half-birds who sing a song that is achingly beautiful, and until then, had led to the death of all who heard it.
 Whenever sailors followed their melody, their boats were dashed against the rocks.
 So before encountering the Sirens, Odysseus had his men block their ears with beeswax so they wouldn’t be tempted to succumb to their song.
 But Odysseus, now he was sure he was better than that.
 He wanted to hear the beauty of this legendary song, so no beeswax for him.
 Instead, he had his crew tie him to the mast of the boat and swear not to untie him no matter how much he pleaded.

 Of course, when they passed by, Odysseus frantically fought to get free and begged his men to untie him.
 Fortunately, his crew ignored his cries, and he survived.
 But what I find interesting is that although both Odysseus and his men survived, they both saw the Sirens completely differently.
 “To Odysseus, who [was] bewitched by the song, the Sirens look[ed] as beautiful as Helen of Troy.
 To his crew, made deaf with beeswax, the Sirens seem[ed] like hungry monsters with vicious, crooked claws.”
 Whereas his crew saw the Sirens for the murderers they truly were, Odysseus saw them as beautiful, even worth giving his life for.
 Although he survived, instead of passing through peacefully like his men, he writhed through the struggle, pining for something that looked beautiful, but was actually deadly.

 The Lord has convicted me this weekend that I’m just like Odysseus.